-The purpose of the Faculty Senate is to recommend to the Provost and the President of NSU rules and regulations for the governance of the University as may be proper for the maintenance of high educational standards and the well-being and effective functioning of the University.
-It shall approve the curriculum and recommend to the President necessary policies and practices in support of the mission of the University.
+The Faculty Senate represents academic and administrative faculty at NSU.
+The purpose of the Faculty Senate is to recommend to the provost and the president rules and regulations for the governance of the University as may be proper for the maintenance of high educational standards and the well-being and effective functioning of the University.
+It shall approve the curriculum and recommend to the president necessary policies and practices in support of the mission of the University.
 The Faculty Senate's areas of jurisdiction are the academic program, academic and administrative faculty, academic regulations, educational materials, and other related matters.